Learn skills to keep you safe in the mountains

 Fully equipped with firewood, gas, solar lighting, satellite phone, Department of Conservation radio, sleeping bags and nonperishable food.
 A wood-fired stove provides good heating and drying facilities.

-- extensive hiking, tramping or trekking experience
+- have extensive hiking, tramping or trekking experience

-- secure-footed, well-coordinated with good balance
+- be sure-footed, well-coordinated and have good balance

-- no fear of heights
+- have no fear of heights or problems with vertigo

 Rock climbing experience is an advantage, but is not essential.
 You do not need prior mountaineering experience.